Authress-Engineering/aws-architect.js/README.md

 # AWS Architect
 It should be easy, and it also should be automated.
 But both of those things usually aren't free.
-The ideal world has magic AI which can communicate with each other to a such a degree which doesn't require software architects to think about what the global picture has to be before an organization and deliver something of value.
+The ideal world has magic AI which can communicate with each other.
+And to such a degree which doesn't require software architects to think about what the global picture is before an organization can deliver something of value.
 The AWS Architect, attempts to eliminate the burden of projecting your vision of software to AWS.
 AWS Architects your service using [Microservices](./docs/microservices/index.md).

 [![npm version](https://badge.fury.io/js/aws-architect.svg)](https://badge.fury.io/js/aws-architect)
 [![Build Status](https://travis-ci.org/wparad/AWS-Architect.svg?branch=master)](https://travis-ci.org/wparad/AWS-Architect)

 ## Usage

-### Creating microservice `init`
+### Creating microservice: `init`
 This will also configure your aws account to allow your build system to automatically deploy to AWS.
-It does this by creating a deployer role, which will have access to modifying the necessary resources.
+Run locally

 * Create git repository and clone locally
-* `sudo npm install aws-architect -g`
+* `npm install aws-architect -g`
 * `aws-architect init`
 * `npm install`
 * Update:
-	* `package.json`: package name
+	* `package.json`: package name, the package name is used to name your resources
-	* `make.js`: publish command, and database structure to match your service requirements
+	* `make.js`: API Gateway, Lambda, S3, DynamoDB, and IAM configuration.
+Contains abstract configuration to drive the publish command to match your service requirements.

 #### API Sample
+Using `openapi-factory` we can create a declarative api to run inside the lambda function.

 ```javascript
 	var aws = require('aws-sdk');